County of Gützkow: Territory

 The area of the principality, castellany, county and Vogtei of Gützkow did not change significantly over time.
-In the north it was bordered by the rivers Ryck and Ziese.
+In the north, it was bordered by the rivers Ryck and Ziese.
 In the east, the border ran east of Züssow, Ranzin, Vitense and Owstin.
 In the west, the border ran west of Dersekow.
 In the south, the county was bordered by the Peene river, from time to time including the territories of Miserez and Ploth south of the Peene.
 At the end of the 12th century, the territory of Loitz was for some time part of Gützkow.

 Stolpe Abbey received many gifts of land on both sides of the Peene River shortly after the principality was subdued by the Pomeranians.
-Jaromar I, Prince of Rügen, donated vast areas on both sides of the Ryck river to Eldena Abbey while he was appointed by king Canute VI of Denmark to rule in the place of the infant sons of the subdued Bogislaw I, Duke of Pomerania, in 1189 - 1212.
+Jaromar I, Prince of Rügen, donated vast areas on both sides of the Ryck River to Eldena Abbey while he was appointed by the king Canute VI of Denmark to rule in the place of the infant sons of the subdued Bogislaw I, Duke of Pomerania, in 1189 - 1212.
 Thus, Gützkow's territory was sandwiched between that of Eldena in the north and that of Stolpe in the south.

 The Counts of Gützkow gave parts of their county in fee to the knightly families of Behr, von Horn and von Heyden.